MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/in-app-purchases-and-trials-using-the-windows-applicationmodel-store-namespace.md

 You can use members in the [Windows.ApplicationModel.Store](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.aspx) namespace to add in-app purchases and trial functionality to your Universal Windows Platform (UWP) app to help monetize your app.
 These APIs also provide access to the license info for your app.

+> [!IMPORTANT]
+> The **Windows.ApplicationModel.Store** namespace is no longer being updated with new features, and we recommend that you use the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace instead.
+The **Windows.Services.Store** namespace supports the latest add-on types, such as Store-managed consumable add-ons and subscriptions, and is designed to be compatible with future types of products and features supported by Windows Dev Center and the Store.
+The **Windows.Services.Store** namespace was introduced in Windows 10, version 1607, and it can only be used in projects that target **Windows 10 Anniversary Edition (10.0; Build 14393)** or a later release in Visual Studio.
+For more information, see [In-app purchases and trials](in-app-purchases-and-trials.md).

 The articles in this section provide in-depth guidance and code examples for using the members in the **Windows.ApplicationModel.Store** namespace for several common scenarios.
 For an overview of basic concepts related to in-app purchases in UWP apps, see [In-app purchases and trials](in-app-purchases-and-trials.md).
 For a complete sample that demonstrates how to implement trials and in-app purchases using the **Windows.ApplicationModel.Store** namespace, see the [Store sample](https://github.com/Microsoft/Windows-universal-samples/tree/win10-1507/Samples/Store).

-> [!NOTE]
-> If your app targets Windows 10, version 1607, or later, we recommend that you use members of the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace instead of the **Windows.ApplicationModel.Store** namespace.
-The **Windows.Services.Store** namespace supports the latest add-on types, such as Store-managed consumable add-ons, and is designed to be compatible with future types of products and features supported by Windows Dev Center and the Store.
-The **Windows.Services.Store** namespace is also designed to have better performance.
-For more information, see [In-app purchases and trials](in-app-purchases-and-trials.md).

 > [!NOTE]
 > The **Windows.ApplicationModel.Store** namespace is not supported in Windows desktop applications that use the [Desktop Bridge](https://developer.microsoft.com/windows/bridges/desktop).
 These applications must use the **Windows.Services.Store** namespace to implement in-app purchases and trials.